 Once the smoker has warmed to a temperature of around 195 degrees Fahrenheit for lean meat or 205 degree Fahrenheit for fatty meat, place your wood chips or chunks into the smoker, fill the water pan, and close the lid once again as you prepare to cook.

 A few minutes after you placed in the wood and added the water to your smoker, open the lid and lay your beef roast onto the grates.
 Close the lid and allow it to smoke slowly over several hours.

-While smoking beef roast will require very little effort on your part beyond this point, it's still important to monitor both your meat and the smoker during the cooking process.
-Add more wood, charcoal, and water as necessary and check the internal temperature of the meat every few hours.
+While smoking beef roast will require very little effort on your part beyond this point, it's still important to monitor both your meat and the smoker during the cooking process to avoid burnt ends.
+Add more wood, charcoal, and water as necessary and check the internal temperature of the meat every few hours with your instant-read meat thermometer.
 Additionally, if your meat seems to be cooking too quickly or you fear the outside may burn, adjust the temperature accordingly.

 Step 4: Foiling (for Chuck Beef)

 This step is only for beef roasts with higher fat content.
 As chuck beef will be cooking for longer time periods to gain the necessary internal heat, you'll want to eventually wrap the meat in aluminum foil to avoid burning the outside.

 This is best done around 160 degrees Fahrenheit internally, as that gives the meat plenty of time to develop a hearty crust.
 Once the meat is wrapped, simply place it back on the heat and continue cooking until it's finished.